 Informal learning in the workplace, yet another learning trend?
-Find out now why this method differs from other digital learning methods and what training managers should pay attention to when implementing it.
+Find out now why this method differs from other digital learning methods and what those responsible for continuing education should pay attention to when implementing it.

-The most important information upfront: Informal learning is not a completely new phenomenon and has been scientifically researched in pedagogy and psychology since the 1990s.
-Due to the increasing digitization of the workplace, changing expectations from employees, and new opportunities for corporate training, the topic is becoming increasingly relevant for both leaders and trainers.
-For you as a training manager, the approach can provide new impulses on how learning at work can be implemented even more efficiently or how to adapt the learning culture of your company accordingly.
+The most important information upfront: Informal learning is not a completely new phenomenon and has been scientifically studied in pedagogy and psychology since the 1990s.
+Due to the increasing digitalization of the working world, changing demands from employees, and new opportunities for corporate training, this topic is becoming increasingly relevant for both managers and trainers.
+For you as a person in charge of continuing education, the approach can provide new impulses on how learning in the workplace can be implemented more efficiently or how the learning culture of your company can be adjusted accordingly.

 Informal Learning: A Brief Definition to Start

-Before we go into the methodological specifics of informal learning, the term informal learning should be clearly defined.
-Generally, informal learning is understood as learning outside traditional educational institutions like schools or universities.
-It primarily refers to training in a professional context and is therefore also called Learning on the Job.
+Before we delve into the methodological peculiarities of informal learning, the term informal learning should be clear.
+Generally, informal learning is understood as learning outside of traditional educational institutions such as schools or universities.
+It primarily refers to further education in a professional context and is therefore also called Learning on the Job.
 According to the European Commission, informal learning takes place in everyday life, is often less structured, and rarely leads to certification, such as an academic degree.
-A scientific study by the University of Paderborn summarizes the central characteristics of informal learning as follows:
+A scientific study from the University of Paderborn summarizes the central characteristics of informal learning as follows:

 Informal learning is not institutionally organized